justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-low-stock-activity/README.md

     STARTED com.acme.j1e4.internal.commerce.stock.activity_1.0.0
     ```

 1. Verify that the example new low stock activity was added.
 Open your browser to `https://localhost:8080` and navigate to _Control Panel_ → _Commerce_ → _Products_.
 Then, for any product, click _Edit_ within its menu.
-If necessary, you can add a product to do this with (see [Products](https://commerce.liferay.dev/user-guide/-/knowledge_base/user/products) for help).
+If necessary, you can add a product to do this with (see [Creating a Simple Product](../../../user-guide/catalog/creating-and-managing-products/product-types/creating-a-simple-product) for help).

    From there, navigate to _Configuration_.
 On this screen, under the _Low Stock Action_ dropdown, the new activity ("Log a warning message") will be present.